jmigpin/editor/README.md

 		```
 		The example below builds a binary for windows in another platform, for later remote debug:
 		```
-		GoDebug build -env=GOOS=windows -addr=:8080 main.go
+		GoDebug build -env=GOOS=windows -addr=:8008 main.go
+		... (copy the binary to the target platform and run it) ...
+		GoDebug connect -addr=:8008
 		```

 ## Internal variables

 - `~<digit>=path`: Replaces long row filenames with the variable.
 Ex.: a file named `/a/b/c/d/e.txt` with `~0=/a/b/c` defined in the top toolbar will be shortened to `~0/d/e.txt`.
 - `$font=<name>[,<size>]`: sets the row textarea font when set on the row toolbar.
 Useful when using a proportional font in the editor but a monospaced font is desired for a particular program output running in a row.
 Ex.: `$font=mono`.
-- `$termFilter`: when set on a row toolbar, filters terminal escape sequences.
-Currently only the `clear` escape sequence `esc[J` is interpreted to clear the textarea.
-Other escape sequences are removed from the output.
+- `$termFilter`: same as `$terminal=f`
+- `$terminal=[f,k]`: enable terminal features.
+	- `f`: Filter (remove) escape sequences from the output.
+Currently only the clear display sequence is interpreted in this mode which clears the output (usefull for running programs that want to discard old ouput).
+	- `k`: redirect keyboard input to the running program to enable reading from standard input.
+Note: typing keys will not be seen in the textarea unless the running program outputs them (exceptions: "\n") .

 ## Environment variables set available to external commands